qgis/QGIS-Documentation/source/docs/training_manual/rasters/terrain_analysis.rst

      :align: center

-* Switch the :guilabel:`hillshade` layer off and back on in the :guilabel:`Layers list` to see the difference it makes.
+* Switch the :guilabel:`hillshade` layer off and back on in the :guilabel:`Layers` panel to see the difference it makes.

 Using a hillshade in this way, it's possible to enhance the topography of the landscape.
 If the effect doesn't seem strong enough to you, you can change the